b0o/awesome-by-example/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

-- Resources should be example-based.
+- Resources should be:
+  - Example-based.
+  - Technically oriented.
-- Resources should be free and open source.
+  - Free and open source.
 Paid or restricted learning resources do not fall within the scope of this project.
 - Try to categorize resources appropriately.
 Sub-headings may be added or adjusted when necessary.

 Thank you for your suggestions!